gsrdatta/multer/README.md

 app.post('/profile', upload.single('avatar'), function (req, res, next) {
   // req.file is the `avatar` file
+  // will get md5 in req.file so that we can use that for finding duplicate uploads
   // req.body will hold the text fields, if there were any })

 app.post('/photos/upload', upload.array('photos', 12), function (req, res, next) {
   // req.files is array of `photos` files
+  // will get md5 in req.files so that we can use that for finding duplicate uploads
   // req.body will contain the text fields, if there were any })